 Occupational Therapy is the therapeutic use of self-care, work, and leisure activities to increase independance, enhance development, and prevent disability.
 Occupational therapy gives people the "Skills for the Job of Living" necessary for living meaningful and satisfying lives.

 Occupational Therapists work with people with varying physical or mental conditions to enable them to maximize their skills and improve their quality of life.
 Occupational Therapists evaluate the person, environment and the activity.
 Interventions may include adaptation of tasks or lifestyle, environmental modifications, possible use of assistive devices or teaching new skills.

 Who Can Access Occupational Therapy services?

-A condition such as Alzheimer’s disease, arthritis, depression, Cerebrovascular accident (CVA), generalized weakness, chronic obstructive pulmonary disease (COPD), or Parkinson’s disease.
-Occupational Therapists can evaluate clients' abilities to evaluate their level of independence, cognition and safety, and provide intervention to maximize independence and function.
+- A condition such as Alzheimer’s disease, arthritis, depression, CVA, generalized weakness, COPD, or Parkinson’s disease.
+Occupational Therapists can evaluate clients abilities to evaluate their level of independence, cognition, and safety and provide intervention to maximize independence and function.

-Assessment and treatment for varying conditions while you are a client in the hospital or long-term care facility.
+- Assessment and treatment while you are a client in the hospital or long-term care for treatment of varying conditions.

 - An infant or preschool child who has developmental delays or conditions that may interfere with meeting milestones.
 School-aged children are usually seen by a therapist in the school system.

 - Home assessment to evaluate safety or accessibility.

 For more information or to be seen by an Occupational Therapist

 in your area call: